The Economics of Social Data: Appendix A

-The proof of this proposition is nearly identical to the one for Theorem \ref {si}, so we only sketch the argument.
-By Theorem \ref{dop}, we know the intermediary will transmit whatever information it collected to all consumers.
-By homogeneity, we know the consumer's posterior about their own fundamental $w_{ij}$ is the same whether the signals are anonymized or not, and the producer's posterior about any deviating consumer's fundamental is also the same under the two scheme.
-Because within-group anonymization helps reduce price discrimination on path, it increases the intermediary's revenue. \end{proof}
+\begin{proof}[Proof of Proposition \ref{ga}] The proof of this proposition is similar to that of Proposition \ref{si}.
+By Lemma \ref{tan}, we know that the intermediary will transmit whatever information it collected to all consumers.
+By homogeneity, we know the consumer's posterior about their own fundamental $w_{ij}$ is the same whether the signals are anonymized or not, and the producer's posterior about any deviating consumer's fundamental is also the same under the two schemes.

+Denote the broker's revenue under the non-anonymized and anonymized scheme as $R(X)$ and $R(X^{\ast })$, respectively.
+It then holds that